|Home | About | Jacobsen Library | Site Index|

 Director: Jean Baulu

 Mission: Control of C. aethiops which is an agricultural pest.
-Production of monkeys (wild or captive-bred) for polio vaccine production, local and overseas research projects using facilities and resources, display of animals to promote eco-tourism, and gifts of monkeys to zoos to promote Barbados Wildlife Reserve.
+Production of monkeys (wild and SPF captive-bred) for polio vaccine production, local and overseas contract research projects using facilities and resources. display of animals to promote eco-tourism, and gifts of monkeys to zoos to promote Barbados Wildlife Reserve.
+Center is AAALAC accredited.
+Breeding colony 2,500 C. sabaeus (green monkey).

 Training Opportunities: Educational opportunities available for: Pre-College, Undergraduate, Graduate, Professional; Program emphasis: Epidemiology; Breeding; Anthropometric; Field studies; Crop damage; Genetic; Financial support rarely available.